maslov-group/diauxic_assembly/README.md

-## Complementary resource preferences spontaneously emergein diauxic microbial communities
+## Complementary resource preferences spontaneously emerge in diauxic microbial communities

 This repository contains the code used to simulate the community assembly of diauxic microbes under serial dilution, under conditions that are considered in this paper.